 Interaction with other groups: Related interface documents describe the interface between the CE and LBNF, DAQ and LBNF, DAQ and Photon and both DAQ and CE with Technical Coordination.
 The cryostat penetrations including through-pipes, flanges, warm interface crates and feedthroughs and associated power and cooling are described in the LBNF/PDS interface document.
 The rack, computers, space in the CUC and associated power and cooling are described in the LBNF/DAQ interface document.
 Any cables associated with photon system data or communications are described in the DAQ/Photon interface document.
 Any cable trays or conduits to hold the DAQ/CE cables are described in the LBNF/Technical Coordination interface documents and currently assumed to be the responsibility of Technical Coordination

-Integration: Various integration facilities are likely to be employed, including vertical slice tests stands, PDS test stands, DAQ test stands and system integration/assembly sites.
+Integration: Integration testing will include, but not be limited to, the following tests:

+-Vertical slice testing at the CERN cold box and/or the Fermilab cold electronics test stand at PAB

+-Integration testing at the ITF, including cold-box testing of all APAs with mounted PDs prior to installation in the far detector

+-Continuous integration testing as APAs are installed into the FD cryostat.
+Ideally these tests will include weekly or by-weekly dark-operation tests of installed PDs through the DAQ.

 The DAQ consortia will provide hardware and software for a “vertical slice test” The PDS consortia will provide PDS emulators and PDS readout hardware for DAQ test stands.
 (The PDS emulator and PDS readout hardware may be the same physical object with different configuration).
 Responsibility for supply and installation of DAQ/PDS cables in these tests will be defined by the time of the DAQ TDR.

-Installation: Responsibility for purchase of the DAQ/CE cables is assigned to the PDS.
-The installation of the DAQ/CE cables is assigned to the PDS.
+Installation: Responsibility for purchase of the DAQ/CE fiber is assigned to the DAQ .
+The installation of the DAQ/CE fibers is assigned to the TC team.
+Post-installation testing of the fibers is assigned to the DAQ..